Convergence of Stochastic Gradient Methods for Wide Two-Layer Physics-Informed Neural Networks for the Poisson Equation: Preliminary

 By the chain rule, the domain loss \(s_p(t)\) satisfies

 Consequently, the loss vector satisfies

 with

-Now, if the smallest eigenvalues of the two Gram matrices \(\bm{G}_{\bm{w}}(t)\) and \(\bm{G}_{\bm{a}}(t)\) have positive lower bounds during the training, then the loss $L$ tends to \(0\) when \(t\) tends to infinity.
+Now, if the smallest eigenvalues of the two Gram matrices \(\bm{G}_{\bm{w}}(t)\) and \(\bm{G}_{\bm{a}}(t)\) have positive lower bounds during the training process, then the loss value $L(\theta_t)$ tends to \(0\) when \(t\) tends to infinity.
 This can be achieved if the `infinite' Gram matrices are positive definite and the training is in the `lazy training' regime \cite{Chizat2019}.
-For the former condition, we make the following assumption, where $\mathbb{E}_{\theta(0)}$ denotes taking expectation with respect to the distribution of $\theta(0)$.
+For the former condition, we make the following assumption, where $\mathbb{E}_{\theta(0)}$ denotes taking expectation with respect to the distribution of the initialization $\theta(0)$.
 These quantities essentially govern the training dynamics.
+We refer to readers to Appendix \ref{PosiGram} for the positivity result of the Gram matrix with the RePU or smooth activation functions.

 \begin{assumption} Let \( \bm{G}_{\bm{w}}^{\infty}\) and \(\bm{G}_{\bm{a}}^{\infty} \in \R^{(n_1 + n_2)\times (n_1 + n_2)} \) be the expectation of the initial Gram matrices, i.e.,

 The infinite Gram matrices \(\bm{G}_{\bm{w}}^{\infty}\) and \(\bm{G}_{\bm{a}}^{\infty}\) are positive definite: